onetep-devel/documentation/developer_area.rst

 Using a virtual machine as a self-hosted runner has the advantage of easy portability.
 Once the VM is set up, it can be transferred to any physical machine that has VirtualBox installed.
-ONETEP's first VM is a Xubuntu 24.04 LTS install, with the following compilers:
+ONETEP's first VM is a Ubuntu server 24.04 LTS install, with the following compilers:

 - Intel Fortran Classic 2021.13.0 20240602 (possibly the last version in this line of compilers),